Music of Stranger Things

 The Stranger Things original music score soundtracks are composed by Kyle Dixon and Michael Stein of the electronic band Survive.
 They make extensive use of synthesizers in the styles of 1980s artists and film composers including Jean-Michel Jarre, Tangerine Dream, Vangelis, Goblin, John Carpenter, Giorgio Moroder, and Fabio Frizzi.
-The soundtrack includes period music from the artists: The Clash, Joy Division, Toto, New Order, Kate Bush, Madonna, The Bangles, Foreigner, Echo and the Bunnymen, Queen, Kiss, Peter Gabriel, Scorpions and Corey Hart, as well as excerpts from Tangerine Dream, John Carpenter, and Vangelis.
+The soundtrack includes period music from the artists: The Clash, Joy Division, Duran Duran, Toto, New Order, Kate Bush, Madonna, The Bangles, Foreigner, Echo and the Bunnymen, Queen, Kiss, Peter Gabriel, Scorpions and Corey Hart, as well as excerpts from Tangerine Dream, John Carpenter, and Vangelis.

 Original music score production

 Kyle Dixon and Michael Stein's music, produced and performed by their band Survive, was featured in the 2014 thriller film The Guest.
 The Duffer Brothers saw the film.
 While creating a mock trailer that was later used to sell the show to Netflix, the Duffers used Survive's piece "Dirge" to serve as the trailer's soundtrack.